Sagebrew/com.sagebrew.web/sagebrew/help_center/documents/asking/good_question.md

 # How do I create a good question? #
 In order to create a "good question," we need to know what a "good question" is.
-Here at Sagebrew we believe a good question as a question that contains most, if not all, of the following
+Here at Sagebrew we believe a good question contains most, if not all, of the following
 criteria:

 ## Open Ended ##